 - 1. Engineering Planning: In this phase we engage in a technical exchange of information under a non-disclosure agreement to understand the customer's manufacturing process and to determine how best to integrate the deposition of MST film onto the customer's semiconductor wafers. - 2.
 Set-up for MST Integration: We agree upon the technical evaluation details, including the expected rounds of evaluation testing, the parameters to be tested and allocation of costs.
 Customers provide us with wafers for our internal processing and physical characterization.
 Some customers work together with us to develop a TCAD model showing possible results of MST integration with their particular manufacturing process. - 3.
 MST Integration.
 Typically, this phase includes several rounds of tests that involve building test devices on a semiconductor wafer using our MST technology within the customer's manufacturing process flow.
 In this phase, we perform the MST deposition on customer wafers, so wafers must be shipped back and forth between the customer and Atomera.
 We believe that this phase will continue to be the longest in our customer engagement process because integrating into a customer's flow frequently requires us to conduct subsequent tests based on the result of earlier test runs.
 This phase also requires investment of time and resources by customers.
 In order to progress beyond this phase, we must demonstrate benefits at a commercially significant level.
 It is difficult for both customers and for Atomera to estimate the amount of time a customer will be in the integration phase. - 4.
 Process Installation.
-Prior to enabling a customer to install and use MST technology on epitaxial deposition machines in their own fab, we require execution of a manufacturing license which grants rights limited to manufacturing MST-enabled products for internal R&D and qualification but does not give the customer the right to distribute or sell products that use MST.
+Prior to enabling a customer to install and use MST technology on epitaxial deposition machines in their own fab, we require execution of an R&D license which grants rights limited to manufacturing MST-enabled products for internal R&D and qualification but does not give the customer the right to distribute or sell products that use MST.
 After installation of MST into the fab, the customer will continue development work to perfect the integration of MST technology into their transistor manufacturing process flow.
 Upon completion the customer will typically release a new Process Design Kit (PDK) which incorporates MST.
 Circuit designers will use the new PDK when developing new microchips for production. - 5.
 Technology qualification.
 The customer will conduct additional testing to ensure that the new products developed with the new PDK achieve manufacturing reliability under accelerated test conditions that simulate volume production.
-Upon successfully completing the qualification phase, products can be built and shipped using this manufacturing process.

-6. Production.
-Upon commencement of sales of wafers or devices built using MST, our customer will pay us a royalty that will be a percentage of the selling price of the wafer or device, depending on the type of customer.
+Upon successful completion of the qualification phase and execution of a high volume manufacturing (HVM) license with Atomera, products can be built and shipped using this manufacturing process. - 6.
+Production.
+Upon commencement of sales of wafers or devices built using MST, our customer will pay us a royalty that will be a percentage of the selling price of the wafer or device, depending on the terms agreed in the applicable license agreement.